Know the facts

-- Alcohol can have devastating effects on a baby’s developing brain.
+- Alcohol can have a devastating effect on a baby’s developing brain.

 - An estimated 1 in 100 newborns in the U.S. is affected with some form of Fetal Alcohol Syndrome (FAS).

-- Help is available, and treatments can support a person to achieve a better quality of life.
+- Help is available, and treatments can support a person to achieve better quality of life.

-Fetal Alcohol Syndrome is a brain-based condition that causes a wide range of disabilities that may affect intelligence, social interactions and/or learning.
-In spite of the research findings, it receives little attention from health organizations in Illinois or the nation.
+Fetal alcohol syndrome is a brain-based condition that causes a wide range of disabilities that may affect intelligence, social interactions and/or learning.
+Despite research that clearly measures how prevalent the disorder is, it receives little attention from health organizations in Illinois or the nation.

 Where to turn for help

 Services and resources are available to you or your family member who has FASD.